Orrv2904/Project0-Search/README.md

 ## Youtube Video

-This is a short video where you can see the project specifications.
+This is a short video where you can see the project specifications: https://youtu.be/MHv-heO6KJ8

 ## Assignment specification
 - **Pages**.
 Your website should have at least three pages: one for Google Search, one for Google Image Search, and one for Google Advanced Search.